Sergeyir/Jets_Comparison/README.md

 Paths in Makefile must be corrected for your configuration.
 Pythia will generate and process events and write jets spectra output as .txt file.

-Before launch change setting to yours in pythia_jets.cc.
+Before launch change setting to yours in pythia_jets.cc

 To launch: